Jada and David Parrish

 Why Color Matters

-Color isn’t just about making things look pretty—it plays a huge role in storytelling, setting the mood, and creating a connection with the viewer.
+Color isn’t just about making things look pretty.
+It plays a huge role in storytelling, setting the mood, and creating a connection with the viewer.
 If you’ve ever watched a Wes Anderson film, you know exactly what I mean.
 His use of color is next-level, creating visual harmony and adding layers to the narrative.

 For photographers, color is often the first thing people notice in an image.
 Whether you're staging a whole set or capturing an everyday moment, thinking about color can help you build depth in your shot and bring out specific emotions.